xtophd/OCP4-Workshop/documentation/21-Advanced-Reploy-Registry.md

 # 21 Advanced: Delete and Redeploy Registry with Persistent Volume

-*These steps merely delete and redeploy a registry with default settings*
+*These steps merely delete and redeploy a registry with default settings*  Goal is to rewrite this unit to delete the default registry and redeploy with persistent storage on the backend.

     [root@master master]#  oc get pods